-A financial plan is a financial model that shows you how much you can spend on your lifestyle and how and when each of your other financial goals such as repaying a debt and retirement, will be achieved.
-Not only this, a financial plan also shows the strategies to put into action and why, and the risks involved.
+A financial plan is a financial model that shows you how much you can spend on your lifestyle and how and when each of your other financial goals, such as repaying debt and retirement, will be achieved.
+Not only this, but a financial plan also shows the strategies to put into action and why, and the risks involved.
 For example, part of the risk assessment is to calculate the rate of return you’ll need on your investments to achieve the goals in your plan.
-With this you can determine what to invest in.
+With this, you can determine what to invest in.

 Benefits of financial planning

-Now that we understand what financial planning is, here are the benefits to having one.
+Now that we understand what financial planning is, here are the benefits of having one.

 - Makes you more deliberate about your finances

-Financial planning allows you be in the driver’s seat of your finances.
+Financial planning allows you to be in the driver’s seat of your finances.
 You don’t have to wait for anyone or any circumstance to decide how you spend the money you work hard for.
-Crafting a financial plan helps you look beyond the regular and put together a holistic plan that caters for other financial goals that are equally important to you.
+Crafting a financial plan helps you look beyond the regular and put together a holistic strategy that caters to other financial goals that are equally important to you.